It can be scary to learn that you have cancer. But if you’re diagnosed with cervical cancer, know it’s very treatable when your doctor finds it early.

 Stages of cervical cancer are:

 Stage 0.
-Cancer is only on the surface of the cervix and have not grown into deeper tissues.
+Cancer is only on the surface of the cervix and has not grown into deeper tissues.

 Stage III.
 The cancer has spread to the lower part of the vagina or the walls of the pelvis.
-It has not spread to nearby lymph nodes.
+It may or may not involve the nearby lymph nodes but has not spread to distant sites.

 Stage IV.
 This is the most advanced stage.
-The cancer has spread to other parts of the body, like the bladder, rectum, lungs, or liver.
+The cancer has spread to other parts of the body, like the bladder, rectum, lungs, liver, or distant lymph nodes.

 Your stage of a cancer won’t be changed if your cancer gets worse or comes back.
 Your doctor will always refer to it by the stage it was when it was diagnosed.